Ket-Labs/Ket-Labs.github.io/resources/shiny_publishing_options.md

 ```

 ### SSL (free)
-If you have you own domain and direct it with your server, you can set up SSL certificate.
-This is recommended, if you are going to use some sort of authorization in web-browser, for example if you did install R studio server and are going to login using browser (of other programs, for project management, etc.).
+If you have your own domain and direct it with your server, you can set up SSL certificate.
+This is recommended, if you are going to use some sort of authorization in web-browser, for example if you did install R studio server and are going to login using browser (or other programs, for project management, etc.).

 Use [these steps](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04) to install [Let's Encript](https://letsencrypt.org/)  free SSL certificate.